spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/1-getting-started/1-stream.md

     The UI returns to the Definitions page.

-    The stream is now in "`deploying`" status, and its status becomes "`deployed`" when it has finished deploying.
+    The stream is now in `deploying` status, and its status becomes `deployed` when it has finished deploying.
 You may need to refresh your browser to see the updated status.

 ## Verifying Output